aldettinger/events/README.md

 In such conditions, we might spend more time explaining Camel and Quarkus principles straight away so that people could finish the workshop at home.
 Last but not least, with this session I reached more than 100 persons trained with the Camel Quarkus workshop.
 It's just good motivation to reach 200 !

+## Voxxed Days Ticino - January 2024
+This conference in Lugano was really pleasant.
+A ten of folks attended this session where I presented a bit of past history as well as current events occurring in the Camel community.
+It was the first time I ever presented a non technical subject.
+After a few rehearsals, the presentation timing was well calibrated.
+Still, it seems that I have spoken a bit quickly as I recall myself being ahead of schedule during the presentation.
+Let's wait for the recording to check how it looked externally :)